jamcgee/jamcgee.github.io/content/article/2024-10-08-ethernet-intro.md

 Older standards, such as 10Base-T, have a different breakdown and additional sublayers may appear in more sophisticated circumstances but this is fairly consistent for modern standards.

 The original Media Independent Interface was introduced with Fast Ethernet (100 Megabit) in Clause 22, where it was intended as a standard interface between Line Replaceable Units (LRU) but this usage is generally extinct.
-Today, it primarily used as a chip-to-chip or on-chip interface.
+Today, it is primarily used as a chip-to-chip or on-chip interface.
 Each subsequent Ethernet revision tends to introduce a new variant of <abbr>xMII</abbr> and many of the dominant interfaces are external to the 802.3 process.

 The split between a processor-based MAC and a discrete PHY chip breaks down when considering higher-speed protocols like 10 Gigabit.